Jerry Blackwell: American Wrestling Association (1979–1989)

 In the 1980s, Blackwell settled in the AWA, where he became a main event star and feuded with Mad Dog Vachon, Hulk Hogan, and the "Crusher" Reginald Lisowski.
 Blackwell was tagged as the "Rattlesnake", given for his quick speed and aggression, a nickname which later in the 1990s was bestowed upon Steve Austin.
 After a bloody, unsuccessful feud with the Crusher, Blackwell dropped his "Crusher" moniker and eventually joined forces with hated AWA manager Sheik Adnan Al-Kaissey in 1983, wore Arab garments, and formed a successful tag team with Ken Patera known as the Sheiks.
 The Sheiks feuded with Verne Gagne, as well as the High Flyers (Greg Gagne and "Jumpin" Jim Brunzell) over the AWA world tag team title.
 The Sheiks beat the High Flyers for the tag team titles and remained champions for eleven months before being dethroned by the Crusher and Baron von Raschke.

 Blackwell's career reached new heights after the departure of Hulk Hogan from the AWA in late 1983.
 Verne Gagne tapped Blackwell to be Hogan's replacement as the top babyface in the AWA.
-Blackwell became a face immediately after winning a battle-royal at the St. Paul Civic Center on June 10, 1984, when he was attacked and brutally triple-teamed by Al-Kaissey, Abdullah the Butcher and his tag team partner in Japan Bruiser Brody (billed as "King Kong Brody" in the AWA out of respect for Dick the Bruiser), which led to a post-match brawl also involving Dusty Rhodes, Curt Hennig and the Fabulous Ones (Steve Keirn and Stan Lane) coming in on Blackwell's behalf.
+Blackwell became a face immediately after winning a battle-royal at the St. Paul Civic Center on June 10, 1984, when he was attacked and brutally triple-teamed by Al-Kaissey, Abdullah the Butcher and his tag team partner in Japan Bruiser Brody (billed as "King Kong Brody" in the AWA out of respect for Dick the Bruiser, who was also in the match), which led to a post-match brawl also involving Dusty Rhodes, Curt Hennig, and the Fabulous Ones (Steve Keirn and Stan Lane) coming in on Blackwell's behalf.
 Blackwell began a historic feud with Brody and Al-Kaissey, and established a new image as a solid fan favorite as well.